 It’s also important to make sure that the trees or bushes you plant don’t drop lots of seeds, which can fall into your air conditioner and cause problems.

-Ductless Mart has been providing professional and reputable air conditioner services to the residents of Toronto, York Region and the rest of the GTA for over 35 years.
+Ductless Mart has been providing professional and reputable air conditioner services to the residents of Toronto, the York Region, and the rest of the GTA for over 35 years.